qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

 The first thing we need to do is model enough of the registration process to be able to test it.
 We don't have to model the whole application, or even all of the registration functionality.
-All that's required is a model of that state that's relevant to the properties we're testing --- nothing more.
+All that's required is a model of the state that's relevant to the properties we're testing --- nothing more.

 We'll start by drawing a state machine diagram for this functionality.